Learning To Guide Human Decision Makers With Vision-Language Models: Beyond Separation of Responsibilities with Learning to Guide

 \subsection{Benefits and Limitations}

 In stark contrast with existing HDM strategies, \method ensures that the human receives guidance useful for decision making while keeping them in the loop.
-While LTG is more cognitively demanding than existing HDM approaches, these cannot be safely employed in high-stakes applications, where there is little room for mistakes and humans \textit{have} to be in control at all times \citep{zhang2020effect}, as increasingly prescribed by legal frameworks \citep{Canada2019, AIact2021}.
+The cognitive load of LTG is entirely devoted to ensuring it can be safely employed in high-stakes applications, where there is little room for mistakes and humans \textit{have} to be in control at all times \citep{zhang2020effect}, as increasingly prescribed by legal frameworks \citep{Canada2019, AIact2021}.
 LTG and \method are designed explicitly for supporting HDM in these cases. \method is reminiscent of mainstream approaches to LLM alignment, such as reinforcement learning with human feedback (RLHF) \citep{ziegler2020finetuning, ouyang2022training}, but differs from them in aims and technology.
 While RLHF strives to improve factuality and reduce harmfulness of generated content \citep{ouyang2022training}, ignoring the decisions these impinge on, \method specifically aims at improving quality of downstream human decisions for a specific decision making task.
 At the same time, \method foregoes reinforcement learning approaches \citep{schulman2017proximal} in favor of a simpler and more direct end-to-end fine-tuning strategy.